chaintope/tapyrus-signer/doc/configuration.md

 `[signer]` section is a set of settings for the consensus algorithm used in Tapyrus Signer/Core Network.

+* `to-address`
+This is required.
+This address is used for coinbase transaction outputs in blocks which is proposed by the signer.
 * `public-key`
 This is required.
 This specifies the signer's public key, who hosted the node.
 The public key format is compressed hex string.